eugeniodevv/docs/docs/NeoPlugin/config.md

 # Config explanation

+ Config explanation

+With the /neoprotect setup command, all config settings, apart from 'Language:' and 'autoUpdateIP:', are set automatically and should not normally be changed yourself.

 ```
 # Don't change anything here if you don't know what you're doing
 APIKey: '' # The API-KEY is set automatically during setup